SSIDconected/Phantom/README.md

 **To use Phantom, you must be using [the latest version of Lilu](https://github.com/acidanthera/Lilu/releases) (atleast 1.7.0+ required) to properly load the plug-in.**

 1. Download the latest RELEASE or DEBUG from the Releases tab.
+2. Phanton requires a custom build of [WhateverGreen](https://github.com/Carnations-Botanica/WhateverGreen/actions/runs/15656846758) that does **NOT** conflict with Phantom's Modules.
-2. Drag/Drop into your OpenCore's Kexts folder.
+3. Drag/Drop into your OpenCore's Kexts folder.
-3. Use ProperTree to OC Snapshot and add the kext to your config.plist
+4. Use ProperTree to OC Snapshot and add the kext to your config.plist
-4. Boot macOS, verify the kernel extension is loaded with ``kextstat``.
+5. Boot macOS, verify the kernel extension is loaded with ``kextstat``.

 ### Features